GT-Corp/myths-and-facts-about-programming/README.md

 - There will be certain things you can learn easily.
 But a college degree will help to broaden your perspective and learn things quickly.

-### Is monotonous  ... like working in the assembly line at a factory
+### Programming is monotonous.
+Its like working in the assembly line at a factory
 - False
 - On certain days or working in the same role for a long time, you may get a feel of your job being monotonous.
 - But it's not like working in the assembly line.
 It requires lots of thinking and analysis.